szym98/tetris/README.md

             - KEY Left( Moves the block to the left)

-             - KEY.Right (Moves the block to the right)
+             - KEY Right (Moves the block to the right)

              - KEY Up ( Rotate a block) )